Species III

 Species III is a 2004 science fiction action thriller television film.
-The film is a sequel to Species II (1998) and the third installment of the Species series.
+The film is a sequel to Species II (1998) and the third installment of the Species franchise.
 Directed by Brad Turner and stars Robin Dunne, Robert Knepper, Sunny Mabrey, Amelia Cooke and John Paul Pitoc.
 Natasha Henstridge, who was contracted to a trilogy commencing with the first Species film, briefly reprises the role of Eve in the opening scene.

 The film premiered on the American channel Syfy on November 27, 2004, and released on DVD on December 7, in both a standard and an unrated version.
 The film was shot in HD video.